 Mataffin farm is our genesis.
-It is the location of where our founder, HL Hall, first established the agricultural foundation of what has become, 127 years on, the HL Hall & Sons Group.
-Mataffin farm has witnessed numerous changes over the years and today specialises primarly in avocado with pecan, litchi and sugarcane.
+It is the location of where our founder, HL Hall, first established the agricultural foundation of what has become, over 125 years on, the HL Hall & Sons Group.
+Mataffin farm has witnessed numerous changes over the years and today specialises primarly in avocado with pecan and litchi.
 Located on the confluence of the Crocodile, Nels and Gladdespruit Rivers on the outskirts of Nelspruit, Mbombela, Mataffin farm remains one of the most iconic farms in the history of South Africa.

 During 2010 Halls entered into a joint venture with the Makgoba Trust, namely the Halls Makgoba Farming Company, to partner in the management of a restituted avocado, litchi and banana farming operation in Georges Valley, Tzaneen.
 The Makgoba Trust and Halls continue to work closely together to expand the farming operations for the benefit of the Makgoba beneficiaries.

 In 2016 Halls purchased Forest Hill, an avocado and timber farm situated on the outskirts of Tzaneen.

 Halls currently leases the Sunnyside avocado and macadamia farm, located in the Luvubu district of South Africa, from the Knott family.
 The Knott family has three generations of sub-tropical farming in their blood and understandably expects best practice from Halls in terms of sustainability and community upliftment.

 Halls currently leases the Langbult avocado farm, located on the outskirts of Tzaneen, from the Darasz family.

 Our crops are carefully cultivated according to the principles of Good Agricultural Practice (GAP).
 As custodians of the land, it is imperative to ensure that the farmlands we work year after year remain in harmony with the fragile ecology that surrounds them.